MaxCoppa/Object-Verification/utils/README.md

-# utils
+# Utils

+The utils module provides a collection of reusable components that support the object verification pipeline.
-The **`utils`** module centralizes support functionality for the project, providing reusable tools for image handling, model evaluation, configuration, and ONNX export.
+It centralizes functionality for image preprocessing, model evaluation, configuration management, and ONNX export, ensuring consistency and reducing code duplication across the project.

 ---